Serena Williams Makes Fun Of Husband’s Bad Dad Jokes Using Baby Alexis Ohanian Jr.’s Instagram

-Serena Williams’ early exit from Miami Open was not the best thing that happened in her career, but it definitely is giving her more time to connect with her baby.
+Serena Williams’ early exit from the Miami Open was not the best thing that happened in her career, but it definitely is giving her more time to connect with her baby.
 Ever since she was defeated by Naomi Osaka in the first round, the 36-year-old tennis player has been enjoying her time bonding with Alexis Ohanian Jr. and her husband.
 She even shared that familial love on Instagram when she teased her husband’s for his bad dad jokes.

-Since she gave birth to her first daughter in September 2017, Serena has been plotting her comeback.
+Since she gave birth to her first daughter in September of 2017, Serena has been plotting her comeback.
 She took a break from playing professional tennis after winning the 2017 Australian Open when she was seven weeks pregnant with Alexis Ohanian Jr. Her original plan was to defend her title at the 2018 tournament, but she had to pull out at the last minute because she felt that she was not at her best.

-“Although I am super close, I’m not where I want to be,” she said according to BBC.
+“Although I am super close, I’m not where I want to be,” she said, according to BBC News.
 “My coach and team always said ‘only go to tournaments when you are prepared to go all the way’.
 I can compete – but I don’t want to just compete, I want to do far better than that and to do so, I will need a little more time.”

-Turns out, Serena Williams was not quite ready for the comeback she had in mind.
-She flunked out early at Indian Wells and suffered an early exit at Miami Open.
+As it turns out, Serena Williams was not quite ready for the comeback she had in mind.
+She flunked out early at Indian Wells and suffered an early exit at the Miami Open.
 However, instead of crying over her poor performance, she praised the other excellent competitors on the court.

 “Every tournament is an opportunity for me to better understand the areas I need to improve to be my best,” she said in an interview with Vogue.
 “Naomi played a great match and I learn something each time I play.
 I look forward to continuing my return by progressing every day.
 I’m so grateful for my fans who continue to support me every step of this incredible journey.”